"To be Frank"

 Charlie took over his dad’s registration for the Dun Laoghaire 70.3 Ironman event in Ireland.

 Frank is Charlie’s father and Ruth’s ex-husband, so nominally we aren’t related.
 On paper we are only friends through family ties, but as you will see from the nature of the man, what a bloody friend to have!
 Frank was brought up in a religious family context where some family feelings were sometimes difficult to express.
-I use the term 'brother Frank' with implied irony - the religious family context didn’t inhibit Frank - it inspired him.
+I use the term half-brother Frank with implied irony - the religious family context didn’t inhibit Frank - it inspired him.
 Rather than becoming subdued (nobody ever said that word of Frank) he was a fantastic husband to two lovely, intelligent women who adored him.
 Perhaps even stronger, he was an outrageously special father to four boys, who absolutely worshipped him (no religious connotation intended).